mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 After the user is authenticated and the cookie is created we can populate `event.locals.user` with the user `name` and `role`.

-> 🐿️ The `event.local.user` naming is arbitrary.
-You can name it `event.local.banana` and pass `event.local.banana = '🍌'` if you wanted.
+> 🐿️ The `event.locals.user` naming is arbitrary.
+You can name it `event.locals.banana` and pass `event.locals.banana = '🍌'` if you wanted.

 Since the `locals.user` is populated we can pass it to the `$page` store from `+layout.server.ts`.